TrainerProjectF13X/trainer_web_app/README.md

-3. you should obsever in are in a virtual environment, install all dependencies via following command
+3. you should observe you are in a virtual environment, install all dependencies via following command

   *$pip install -r requirements.txt*